 In 2016, the district court issued a ruling dismissing certain antitrust claims while allowing others to proceed.
 Multiple plaintiffs filed appeals of that ruling.
 In December 2021, the Second Circuit affirmed the district court's decision on antitrust standing grounds but reversed the court's decision on personal jurisdiction grounds, and it remanded the cases to the district court for further proceedings.
 In March 2022, defendants (including Deutsche Bank) filed a petition for a writ of certiorari to the U.S. Supreme Court to review the Court of Appeals' decision.
 The U.S. Supreme Court denied defendants' petition in June 2022.
+On 4 October 2024, defendants in the U.S. dollar LIBOR MDL filed a motion for summary judgment.

-In October 2023, plaintiffs in a formerly stayed class action pending as part of the U.S. dollar LIBOR MDL (National Asbestos Workers Pension Fund, et al. v.
-Bank of America Corp., et al.) filed a notice of voluntary dismissal, dismissing their case in its entirety.
+On 15 August 2024, plaintiffs in a non-class action pending as part of the U.S. dollar LIBOR MDL (Triaxx Prime CDO 2006-1 Ltd. V Bank of America Corp.) filed a notice of voluntary dismissal of their claims against Deutsche Bank.
+The court dismissed the plaintiffs' claims against Deutsche Bank on 19 August 2024.

 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, alleging that U.S. dollar LIBOR has been suppressed through the present.
 In September 2022, the court granted the defendants' motion to dismiss, but granted plaintiffs leave to amend.
 Later in 2022, the plaintiffs filed an amended complaint and the defendants filed a motion to dismiss the amended complaint, which the court granted in October 2023.
 Plaintiffs filed a notice of appeal to the United States Court of Appeals for the Ninth Circuit and an amended notice of appeal in November 2023.
 Plaintiffs filed their appeal brief on 25 January 2024, and defendants filed their appeal brief on 25 March 2024.
+The Court has scheduled oral argument on 5 December 2024.